A US Marine Osprey crashes during drills in Australia, killing 3 and injuring 20, some critically

 Melville is part of the Tiwi Islands, which along with Darwin are the focus of the exercise that involves 2,500 troops.
 It’s Indigenous-owned land and is mostly covered by tropical woodland.
 Its population is around 1,000 mostly Indigenous people.

-The Osprey that crashed was one of two that had flown from Darwin to Melville on Sunday, Murphy, the police commissioner, said.
+The Osprey that crashed was one of two that had flown from Darwin to Melville on Sunday, Murphy said.

 Darwin is a large city by the standards of Australia’s sparsely populated tropical north with a population of 150,000.
 But multiple casualty events can test its major hospital’s resources.
 The hospital has been put on its highest possible emergency alert, which means treatment of less urgent medical cases could be affected, Fyles said.

-The U.S. military was also taking part in a multinational military exercise in July when four Australia personnel were killed in an army MRH-90 Taipan helicopter crash off the northeast Australian coast.
+The U.S. military was also taking part in a multination military exercise in July when four Australia personnel were killed in an army MRH-90 Taipan helicopter crash off the northeast Australian coast.